Free shipping

 Assembling the Chimney

-Strict attention should be paid to the vent pipe clearances required.
-The vast majority of wood burning fireplaces will use an air-cooled chimney system with independent inner and outer walls.
-Once you have completed the framing and mounting of the appliance as outlined in the earlier part of this article, the assembly of the chimney can begin.
-Most wood-burning chimney systems will use a hem and lance system, as opposed to the twist-lock system used by gas appliances.
-The orientation of the chimney will usually be indicated by a label on the outer wall of each chimney section.
+Pay strict attention to the vent pipe clearances required.
+Most wood-burning fireplaces use an air-cooled chimney system with independent inner and outer walls.
+Once you have completed the framing and mounting of the appliance, as outlined in the earlier part of this article, the assembly of the chimney can begin.
+Most wood-burning chimney systems will use a hem and lance system instead of the twist-lock system used by gas appliances.
+A label on the outer wall of each chimney section will usually indicate the orientation of the chimney.

-Once the orientation has been correctly determined, separate the inner and outer pieces of each section.
-Beginning with the inner section, firmly insert the end of the section into the inner collar on the appliance.
+Once you've determined the orientation, separate each section's inner and outer pieces.
+Beginning with the inner section, firmly insert the end of the section into the inner collar of the appliance.
 When enough pressure is applied, the section should emit an audible snap, indicating it has locked into place.
 Pulling upward on the pipe section will verify that it's indeed snapped into position.
 Repeat the process with the outer wall of the pipe section.

-After both sections have been installed, follow the same procedure as with the gas appliance by installing 3 self-tapping 3/4 sheet metal screws at this connection and every subsequent connection.
-Despite the independent inner and outer wall construction, it is important that only the outer section be punctured.
-The internal spacers used between the inner and outer walls will ensure that the inner sections remain in position.
+After installing both sections, follow the same procedure as with the gas appliance by installing three self-tapping 3/4 sheet metal screws at this connection and every subsequent connection.
+You must puncture only the outer section despite the independent inner and outer wall construction.
+The internal spacers between the inner and outer walls will ensure that the inner sections remain in position.

 A few high-efficiency wood-burning fireplaces will use a twist lock chimney system that has inner and outer walls made together, much the same as direct vent gas appliances.
-In this case, the assembly procedure essentially mirrors that of a direct vent gas appliance.
-As with gas appliances, you'll need to utilize a firestop at the top of your enclosure and install the proper flashing necessary for the chimney system you're using.
-Strict attention should be paid to the required vent pipe clearances.
+In this case, the assembly procedure mirrors that of a direct vent gas appliance.
+As with gas appliances, you must utilize a firestop at the top of your enclosure and install the proper flashing for your chimney system.
+Pay strict attention to the required vent pipe clearances.

 Finishing the Installation

-Finishing your fireplace enclosure will be very similar to completing any other drywall, tile, or veneer project.
-For a drywall application, you will simply need to affix the drywall sheets to the enclosure with coarse thread drywall screws or nails.
+Finishing your fireplace enclosure will resemble completing any other drywall, tile, or veneer project.
+For a drywall application, you will need to affix the drywall sheets to the enclosure with coarse thread drywall screws or nails.
 Drywall cannot touch the metal chassis of the fireplace, and trim kits are available to cover the resulting gap.
 Stone or tile can be applied to the wall as well.

-As with any other installation, a concrete or fiber backer board should be secured to the studs first.
-It's okay for noncombustible tile and stone to cover the metal chassis of a fireplace, as long as the fireplace design has a smooth face with no louvers or grills.
-Louvers, grills, and other vents cannot be covered.
-The finishing material also can't cover any part of the fireplace opening, and should not be allowed to impede access to any control panels for a gas fireplace.
-Each fireplace manufacturer and model is different, so it's essential to understand the finishing section of the manual for the appliance.
+Secure a concrete or fiber backer board to the studs first, as with any other installation.
+It's okay for noncombustible tile and stone to cover the metal chassis of a fireplace as long as the fireplace design has a smooth face with no louvers or grills.
+You cannot cover louvers, grills, and other vents.
+The finishing material also can't cover any part of the fireplace opening and should not be allowed to impede access to any control panels for a gas fireplace.
+Each fireplace manufacturer and model is different, so it's essential to understand the appliance's finishing section of the manual.

-Each fireplace manufacturer and model is different and it is very important to read and understand the finishing section of the manual for the appliance.
-While a skilled DIY homeowner should be able to take the information provided in this guide and work through the process with little difficulty, a homeowner who is new to this particular process may be leery of moving forward without additional guidance.
+Each fireplace manufacturer and model is different, and reading and understanding the appliance's finishing section of the manual is very important.
+While a skilled DIY homeowner should be able to take the information provided in this guide and work through the process with little difficulty, a new homeowner may need more guidance to move forward.

-It's always recommended to consult with a local professional regarding any uncertainties over structural framing, plumbing, or electrical installation.
-We at eFireplaceStore.com are always available to answer any questions regarding an appliance you're considering, or any installation questions that may arise.
-Our sincere wish is to see each of our customers completely satisfied with their fireplace selection and installation process.
+Consulting with a local professional regarding any uncertainties over structural framing, plumbing, or electrical installation is always recommended.
+We at eFireplaceStore.com are always available to answer any questions regarding an appliance you're considering or any installation questions that may arise.
+We sincerely wish to see each of our customers completely satisfied with their fireplace selection and installation process.

 Need More Help?